 No. All transfers into and out of your FarmAfield account are completely free of charge.

-We require that you initiate a one-time transfer of at least $1000 or a monthly transfer plan of at least $50/month.
+We require that you initiate a one-time transfer of at least $1,500 or a monthly transfer plan of at least $125/month.
 These amounts indicate to us that you are a serious potential buyer.

-You are buying Nebraska cattle through what is called a production contract—an agreement in which the owner of livestock pays a producer to raise the livestock.
-So you purchase the cattle, pay one of our trusted producers to raise the cattle, and then receive the proceeds from your cattle when they are sold.
+You are buying Nebraska cattle through a production contract—an agreement in which the owner of livestock pays a producer to raise the livestock.
+You purchase the cattle, pay one of our trusted producers to raise the cattle, and then receive the proceeds from your cattle when they are sold.
 In time, you will have the opportunity to purchase other commodities as well.

 We will reach out to you with purchase opportunities roughly one time a month.
 The cadence is somewhat variable because we don’t bring you just any purchase opportunities—we only bring you the very best opportunities.

 Our network of trusted producers has been hand-picked to bring you the best of the best.
-Utilizing PhD level consultants and our connections within the industry, we vet producers to ensure they are knowledgeable, trustworthy, and efficient.
+Utilizing data analysis and our connections within the industry, we vet producers to ensure they are knowledgeable, trustworthy, and efficient.

 Your only purchase restrictions are relative to the size of a particular pen we’re offering and the demand for that pen.
 That being said, if you are considering an investment of $25,000 or more, we would recommend setting up an individual consultation with us.